webix-hub/gitbook-webix-jet/start.md

 };
 ```

-The line *{ $subview: true }* implies that we can enclose other modules inside of the top module.
+The line *{ $subview: true }* implies that you can enclose other modules inside of the top module.
 The next segment of the URL will be loaded into this structure.
 So for rendering the interface including a particular subview, put its name after *index.html#!/top/* like *index.html#!/top/start*.
 The *{ $subview: true }* placeholder will be replaced with the content of a subview file (*views/start.js* in the above example) and the corresponding interface will be rendered.

-For example, we've got a *data.js* view, which contains a datatable.
+For example, there is a *data.js* view, which contains a datatable.
 If you enter the URL *index.html#!/top/data*, you will get the interface with a menu in the left part and a datatable in the right part:

 **index.html#!/top/data**